apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsBlockPlacementPolicies.md

 <name>dfs.namenode.available-space-block-placement-policy.balanced-space-tolerance</name>
 <value>5</value>
 <description>
-    Special value between 0 and 20, noninclusive. if the value is set beyond the scope, this value will be set as 5 by default, Increases tolerance of placing blocks on Datanodes with similar disk space used.
+    Special value between 0 and 20, inclusive. if the value is set beyond the scope, this value will be set as 5 by default, Increases tolerance of placing blocks on Datanodes with similar disk space used.
 </description>